Street League Skateboarding: History

-The 2011 Super Crown World Champion was Sean Malto, who upset the competitive domination of Nyjah Huston for his first Street League win and the US$200,000 first place prize.
-Huston won the US$200,000 Champion's prize in 2012, in addition to a championship watch and ring set from Nixon Watches, and a Chevy Sonic vehicle.
+The 2011 Super Crown World Champion was Sean Malto, who upset Nyjah Huston for his first Street League win and the US$200,000 first place prize.
+Huston went on to win the competition in 2012, in addition to a championship watch and ring set from Nixon Watches, and a Chevy Sonic vehicle.

 In May 2013, the GoPro camera company was announced as the official camera sponsor of the 2013 SLS international tour.
 GoPro, which sponsors SLS contestants Ryan Sheckler and Malto, was used to feature the broadcasts of the domestic American events, including course previews and real-time impact highlights.
 As of May 19, 2013, Huston had won more prize money than any other skateboarder in history.

 The 2013 Super Crown World Champion, Chris Cole, also earned his first career SLS win earlier in 2013 at the Street League at X Games stop in Munich, Germany.
-At the championship, Cole earned US$200,000 for his win, along with the custom Nixon championship watch and ring.
 Huston and Luan Oliveira placed second and third respectively.
-Paul Rodriguez won his second SLS stop in Portland, Oregon in July 2013.
+Paul Rodriguez won his second SLS stop in Portland, Oregon, in July 2013.

 In March 2014, SLS signed a broadcasting deal with Fox Sports 1.

 In 2018, SLS announced a partnership with World Skate, under which it became the body's official world tour series and world championship through 2020.
 The SLS World Tour also became the main qualifying path for skateboarding at the 2020 Summer Olympics.
 The move was criticized by Tim McFerran, president of the World Skateboarding Grand Prix (who had been attempting to negotiate his own body, the World Skateboarding Federation, as the sanctioning body for Olympic skateboarding), citing the invitational nature of the events, and concerns that they would hold a near-monopoly over professional skateboarding and the athletes who compete at the Olympics.

 In May 2019, it was announced that skateboarding would be dropped from the 2019 Pan American Games, with Panam Sports citing SLS and World Skate's decision to schedule a World Tour event in direct conflict with the Games schedule, and not have the Pan American Games be a qualifying event for the Olympics.
 Panam Sports argued that these decisions diminished the quality of the field, and showed a "lack of respect" on behalf of the entities.

+In 2020, SLS merged with Nitro Circus and Superjacket Productions to form Thrill One Sports and Entertainment with the Raine Group.
+It was in turn acquired by Lorenzo Fertitta's Fiume Capital and Juggernaut Capital Partners, with co-investment from Dana White.
+In 2023, as a consequence of the acquisition, broadcasts of SLS events moved to alt-tech video platform Rumble in 2023.
+In recent years SLS has expanded their competition circuit adding sport takeovers in 2025.
+They will host 3 arena competitions along with 5 spot takeovers, and end the season with the Supercrown competition hosted in Sao Paulo Brazil.